 - Fam from Last Exile: Fam, the Silver Wing has a pretty bad case, especially since she's a Sky Pirate.
 The first scene of the entire show is her stripping off, opening the hanger door of their airship and walking out, saved only by a rope with a bell on it tied to her leg.
 Episode 4 also shows that there's a mat placed below the entrance to her loft bedroom to cushion her inevitable falls.

-- Ranma One Half: Akane takes this a step further.
-She fights in her sleep.
+- Akane takes this a step further: she fights in her sleep.

 - Comedian Mike Birbiglia has this problem, which he details in his book Sleepwalk With Me.
 One incident had him jump from a window while asleep, which almost took his life.
 As a result, he only allows himself to sleep on the first floor of a building.